PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "OH, you want us to cook her?"

 "No, Samga.
 I have other uses for her.
-Bring her too me unharmed."
+Bring her to me unharmed."

 "Oh, all right," Samga said with obvious disappointment.
 He hunched over the tray and shuffled towards the door with his tusks hung low.